FoxRobotLab/AR.drone/README.md

 __libardrone__ contains most of the tools for drone movement/manipulation.
 Three main sections: the first defines higher-level operations in terms of the low-level at (action type?) controls; the second defines said at controls (it looks like mostly this is just wrappers?); and the third claims to handle navdata packets (?).
 It finishes with a testing method that allows manual control using keyboard commands.

 __MultiCamShift__ we are wondering about what outer and inner color means here .
 This handles the OpenCV work of finding the target in the image from the drone.
 Finds x, y position, relative area, and angle of marker.
-Uses TargetScanner to find markers.
+Uses __TargetScanner__ to find markers.
+Looking for a pattern of green/blue/green in a row.

 __Tracker__ is used by __targetScanner__ is used by __MultiCamShift__ is used by __CSARDrone__.